nyuolab/OmniBioTE/README.md

 --force_lr: Whether to override muP's learning rate scaling.
 Use this if you want to use a learning rate that is not scaled by muP (not recommended).
 ```

+## Evaluation

+(Readme in progress)
 ---

 ## Additional Notes
 - The provided scripts are part of a larger workflow and may need to be adapted to fit into different computational environments or data pipelines.
 - For more detailed instructions and information, please refer to the documentation and comments within each script.
+- ProNAB datasets are excluded from this repository as they require a license agreement to use.
+Datasets available upon request, given approval of the licensing agreement by the dataset owner.